berkaybayar/easme-lib/README.md

 #### Time seeding
 Time seeding creates a salt key based on the time the instance is created.
 You can set the sensitivity of the time seeding when enabling time seeding with EasEncrypt.UseTimeSeeding method.
 If sensitivity set to seconds, the salt key will change every second.
-Meaning the encrypted key will also changed.
+Meaning the encrypted key will also change.
 Created salt key will be stored inside of the instance.
 You can use same instance to decrypt the encrypted text, even after the time has changed.